oicr-ibc/cssscl/README.rst

       $ cssscl classify -c -blast blastn -opt -tax genus -nt 8 PATH_TO/test_data/test/TEST.fa PATH_TO/test_data/

-Note that the optimization phase will take considerably longer when -c (compression) argument is used as mentioned in the section below *Note regarding the compression measure*
+Note that the optimization phase will take considerably longer when -c (compression) argument is used as mentioned in the section below **Note regarding the compression measure**.

 The additional optional arguments used above have the following meaning: